chloroken/eve-min/README.md

    - `"r"` refreshes active clients
       - This command creates a list of currently-logged-in clients
-      - The list is used by other commands
+      - The list is then used by other commands
-      - Any clients listed in `blocklist.txt` will be ignored
    - `"f"` and `"b"` cycle forward and backward through clients
    - `"1"`, `"3"`, and `"12"` target specific clients
       - This command will look for the Nth active character
       - This uses the order listed `characters.txt`
-   - `"m"` minimizes all clients, ignoring `blocklist.txt`
+   - `"m"` minimizes all clients
-   - `"k"` kills all clients, ignoring `blocklist.txt`
+   - `"k"` kills all clients

 **Combination Flags**: The `"r"` flag can be prepended to target flags like `"rf"`, `"rb"`, `"r1"`, and `"r5"` to perform both actions at once, avoiding the need for a dedicated refresh button.
 However, be aware that **refreshing slows down switches**.
 Unless performance doesn't matter to you, use combination flags sparingly.